 Two Kingdom Tour – Denmark and Sweden in one day

+On this Two Kingdom Tour you will visit to rival countries!
 Sweden and Denmark have fought each other for centuries and holds the record for most wars fought between them.
-We even beat biggest enemies of Europe, England and France.
-From 1448 to 1790 the two kingdoms were at war at every chance.
-There have been 11 Danish-Swedish wars between 1521 and 1814.
+It all adds up to around 30 wars since the 15th century.
+We even beat the biggest enemies of Europe, England and France, who have fought 16 wars.

 About the tour

 The countries are separated by the Öresund, which links the Baltic Sea and the North Sea.
 The tour will take us on a mini round trip, starting with sightseing in Copenhagen and proceeding north to Elsinore to see Kronborg Castle.
 Then followed by a small ferry ride across to Helsingborg in Sweden, we proceed south and visit Lund and Malmö, before heading back to Copenhagen.

 This tour is also possible in five hours: We will cross the bridge both ways and exclude Kronborg Castle visit.